koakh/SvelteKitHoudiniTypescriptTauriExample/README.md

 ### Tweak Houdini Config

-we opted to don't use cache, for this we add `defaultCachePolicy: 'NetworkOnly'` to config, to define `defaultCachePolicy` globally to whole project
+we opted to don't use cache, for this we add `defaultCachePolicy: 'NetworkOnly'` in config, to define `defaultCachePolicy` globally to whole project

 ```js
 /// <references types="houdini-svelte">